dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 }
 ```

-But once we save it all rust-analyzer will be upset with is and if we try running `cargo run` rustc will say this:
+But once we save it all, rust-analyzer will be upset with us and if we try running `cargo run`, rustc will say this:

 ```console
 cargo run